prestonlab/fat/README.md

     where you want to place the repository
 * To install using ssh (does not require entering a password when installing code or making changes):
-* Set up an SSH key with GitHub (you only need to do this once for each computer, and then it will work for other code repositories):
+  * Set up an SSH key with GitHub (you only need to do this once for each computer, and then it will work for other code repositories).
-  * On the computer where you want the code, check if there is a file in `~/.ssh/id_rsa.pub`.
-If not, in the terminal run `ssh-keygen`.
-Hit enter through all the options to create a passwordless key.
-    * Type `cat ~/.ssh/id_rsa.pub`; this will display the public key that you just created.
-Go to your account page on GitHub and click the settings icon in the upper right.
-Click on the "SSH keys" tab, then "Add SSH Key".
-    * Copy the public key into the box; give the key a title so you will know what computer it corresponds to.
-You will need to generate and add a different key for each computer you use.
+  See the section "Adding an SSH key" below.
   * On GitHub, go to the page of the project you want.
 In the lower right, click on SSH so that the SSH clone URL is displayed.
 This is the URL you need to clone the repository.
   * On the computer where you want the code, type `git clone [SSH clone URL]`, for example `git clone https://github.com/prestonlab/fat.git` to download the repository.